nihole/wikigraph/README.md

   It can be any difficult or controversial issue.
 It can be used as a platform for argue, a way to prepare for discussion and just a tool for understanding yourself and other people.

 - **Script repository**.
-Example is **wikigraph repository**.
-It is used for scripts only.
-This is a common repository for all wikigraphs, and it is always a single repository.
+This is **wikigraph repository**.
+It is used for scripts only and common for all wikigraphs.
+That is why we have only a single repository of this type.
 The main script is **wgraph.py**.
 It takes a YAML file (from repositories of first type) as input and generates a graph.
 Another important script is **mkgraph.py**, which is used to automatic  graph **resolving**  (see vocabulary below), but it is still under development.

 Examples with explanations: